Link Aggregation

 _mlag Policy-1_o_Policy-2_DeliverySwitch-2 | _Policy-1_o_Policy-2 | DeliverySwitch-2 |

-The following policies, Policy-1 and Policy-2, share the same filter interface, Filter-1, but they are configured to use different delivery interfaces, MLAG-Tool-1 and MLAG-Tool-2.
-No priority is configured; therefore, these policies will be using the same default priority.
+The following policies, Policy-1 and Policy-2, share the same filter interface, Filter-1, but are configured to use different delivery interfaces, MLAG-Tool-1 and MLAG-Tool-2.
+No priority is configured; these policies use the same default priority.

 policy Policy-1